Cyber Monday may be over, but great prices are here to stay.

 Sturdy frame that comfortably supports individuals of above-average height.
 Entire machine appears very durable and built to last.

 Instructions are overly complicated.
 May take some time to set up.
-Nearly unusable for anyone under five foot four.
+Nearly unusable for anyone under 5 foot, 4 inches.

 Solid design with durable, well-made pieces that are simple to put together.
 The adjustable body fits short and tall frames, and it's sturdy enough to support weights.

 Thin cushions and no gap in the seated area can make this an uncomfortable machine for some to use, particularly men.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.